Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ![The 2D Renderer Data Asset property settings](Images/2D/Default_Material_Type.png)

-When created, a sprite will be assigned the selected default material type.
+When created, a Sprite will be assigned the selected default Material type.

 __Lit__ -  Uses the Sprite-Lit-Default material.
-This material can be lit by 2D lights
+This Material can be lit by 2D lights

 __Unlit__ - Uses the Sprite-Unlit-Default material.
-This material is unaffected by lighting.
+This Material is unaffected by lighting.

 ![The 2D Renderer Data Asset property settings](Images/2D/Default_Custom_Material.png)

-__Custom__ - Uses the material specified in the Default Custom Material field
+__Custom__ - Uses the Material specified in __Default Custom Material__.